neondatabase/neon/docs/rfcs/036-physical-replication.md

 ### In-progress transactions

-In PostgreSQL, when a hot standby server starts up, it cannot immediately open up for queries.
+In PostgreSQL, when a hot standby server starts up, it cannot immediately open up for queries (see [PostgreSQL startup sequence]).
 It first needs to establish a complete list of in-progress transactions, including subtransactions, that are running at the primary, at the current replay LSN.
-Normally that happens quickly, when the replica sees a "running-xacts" or shutdown checkpoint WAL record, because the primary writes a running-xacts record at every checkpoint, and in PostgreSQL the replica always starts the WAL replay from a checkpoint REDO point.
+Normally that happens quickly, when the replica sees a "running-xacts" WAL record, because the primary writes a running-xacts WAL record at every checkpoint, and in PostgreSQL the replica always starts the WAL replay from a checkpoint REDO point.
+(A shutdown checkpoint WAL record also implies that all the non-prepared transactions have ended.)
 If there are a lot of subtransactions in progress, however, the standby might need to wait for old transactions to complete before it can open up for queries.

 In Neon that problem is worse: a replica can start at any LSN, so there's no guarantee that it will see a running-xacts record any time